2008 United States presidential election in Mississippi: Analysis

 Mississippi is one of the most racially polarized states in presidential elections.
-African Americans uniformly vote Democratic while Whites vote Republican nearly as uniformly.
-In 2004, 14% of Caucasians voted for John Kerry and 10% of African Americans voted for Bush, according to exit polling.
+African Americans uniformly vote Democratic, while Whites vote Republican nearly as uniformly.
+In 2004, 14% of Caucasians voted for John Kerry, and 10% of African Americans voted for Bush, according to exit polling.
 White Democrats began splitting their tickets in national elections as early as the 1940s when the national party became more friendly to the Civil Rights Movement, culminating when Barry Goldwater carried the state with a staggering 87 percent of the vote in 1964.
 The Republican trend accelerated in the late 1970s with the rise of the religious right, which appealed to its status as a Bible Belt state.
 The last Democratic presidential nominee to win Mississippi was Jimmy Carter in 1976, even then, he only won it by 1.9 points.
 Due to its status as a safe red state, little campaigning took place in Mississippi by either of the two major party candidates.
 Indeed, the state was last seriously contested in 1980.

 In 2008, Barack Obama was able to improve on Kerry's performance by six percent, mainly due to the higher African American turnout.
 Obama's main support was in the western delta counties next to the Mississippi River.
-In contrast, McCain's margins came from the regions bordering the Gulf Coast, the northeast Appalachian area and the Jackson and Memphis suburbs.
+In contrast, McCain's margins came from the regions bordering the Gulf Coast, the northeast Appalachian area, and the Jackson and Memphis suburbs.
 Voting became even more polarized: nine in ten Whites voted Republican, and nearly all African-Americans voted Democratic in Mississippi, according to exit polls.
 As expected, McCain carried Mississippi by a comfortable 13.17-point margin over Obama.
 McCain's margin of victory, however, was less than that of George W. Bush's 19.69-point margin of victory over John Kerry in 2004.
+Oktibbeha County voted Democratic for the first time since 1956.

-Mississippi was also the only state to list the official candidates of the Reform Party on their ballot.
+Mississippi was also the only state to list the official candidates of the Reform Party on its ballot.

 At the same time, incumbent Republican U.S. Senator Thad Cochran was reelected with 61.44% of the vote over Democrat Erik Fleming who received 38.56%.
 Appointed U.S. Senator Roger Wicker stood for election as well in 2008 against former Democratic Governor Ronnie Musgrove.
 The race was expected to be much closer, but the Republicans ran ads accusing Musgrove of supporting gay rights, not a popular position in this strongly socially conservative state.
 Wicker defeated Musgrove by almost 10 points, 54.96%-45.04%.